British Rail Class 55: Withdrawal

 During 1980 and 1981, the fleet was gradually run down; no new spare parts were ordered for the declining fleet, and the locomotives were gradually withdrawn, and then cannibalised for spares to keep the others running.
 Withdrawn locomotives were taken to Doncaster for stripping and eventual scrapping.
 For a time the Deltic scrap line was a major draw for railway enthusiasts.
 In November 1981, the Doncaster Works dismantled its Deltic engine overhaul facility.

-The National Railway Museum selected 55 002 The King's Own Yorkshire Light Infantry for preservation as part of the National Collection.
-The Friends of the National Railway Museum sponsored the repaint of 55 002 into original green livery for its last eighteen months in traffic, although it carried its TOPS number rather than D9002.
-As insurance, in case 55 002 should meet with a mishap during its last months, the withdrawn 55 005 The Prince of Wales's Own Regiment of Yorkshire was set aside from breaking up at Doncaster Works until Deltic operation on the main line had concluded.
+The National Railway Museum selected 55002 The King's Own Yorkshire Light Infantry for preservation as part of the National Collection.
+The Friends of the National Railway Museum sponsored the repaint of 55002 into original green livery for its last eighteen months in traffic, although it carried its TOPS number rather than D9002.
+As insurance, in case 55002 should meet with a mishap during its last months, the withdrawn 55005 The Prince of Wales's Own Regiment of Yorkshire was set aside from breaking up at Doncaster Works until Deltic operation on the main line had concluded.

-The final service train run was the 16:30 Aberdeen–York service on 31 December 1981, hauled from Edinburgh by 55 019 Royal Highland Fusilier, arriving in York at just before midnight.
-The last train was an enthusiast special, the "Deltic Scotsman Farewell", on 2 January 1982, hauled from King's Cross to Edinburgh by 55 015 Tulyar and 55 022 Royal Scots Grey on the return.
-55 009 Alycidon shadowed the train in both directions between Peterborough and Newcastle, in case of a failure of the train locomotive.
+The final service train run was the 16:30 Aberdeen–York service on 31 December 1981, hauled from Edinburgh by 55019 Royal Highland Fusilier, arriving in York at just before midnight.
+The last train was an enthusiast special, the "Deltic Scotsman Farewell", on 2 January 1982, hauled from King's Cross to Edinburgh by 55015 Tulyar and 55022 Royal Scots Grey on the return.
+Locomotive 55009 Alycidon shadowed the train in both directions between Peterborough and Newcastle, in case of a failure of the train locomotive.
 Following the farewell, the surviving Deltics were moved to Doncaster Works, where they were displayed en masse in February 1982, before disposal commenced.